- New cough

 - If it has been 14 days or longer since you finished the COVID-19 vaccination series, you do not need to quarantine for travel.

 - As with any illness that limits activity for any period of time, a physician's (MD, DO) clearance will be required prior to returning to athletic activity.
 A Scarborough Athletics clearance form will need to be filled out by the physician that treaded the student-athlete.
 You may access the clearance form by clicking here.

 - Clearance for Traveling

-- Students who travel FROM Maine to a nonexempt state like MA for ANY reason are required to either quarantine for 14 days and be asymptomatic through the entirety of the quarantine or obtain a negative COVID test before they return to participation/school.
+- Students who travel FROM Maine to a nonexempt state for ANY reason are required to either quarantine for 10 days and be asymptomatic through the entirety of the quarantine or obtain a negative COVID test before they return to participation/school.
 This applies to students who have not had close contact with a COVID positive individual.
 If a student was in close contact to an individual with COVID-19 they must complete the step above.

 - Children who are Maine residents traveling to non-exempt states or children who live in non-exempt state traveling to Maine for other circumstances, such as those traveling to and from a non-exempt state for medical or behavioral health visit, educational purposes, or custody or visitation with parents, are not exempt for the test or quarantine requirement, nor are any adults traveling with them.

 Effective 11/5/2020 by Governor Mills Executive Order immediately and until further notice, anyone age five and up, and recommended for ages 2 to 4 unless deemed developmentally inappropriate, are required to wear a face covering in any public setting whether indoors or outdoors regardless of whether or not someone is able to maintain six feet distance from other persons.
 Student athletes should have multiple face coverings available each day in case one was to become soiled or damaged.
 Face coverings put forth by the Maine Principals Association will be followed.